scummvm/scummvm/doc/docportal/advanced_topics/configuration_file.rst

 =======================
-The configuration file
+Configuration file
 =======================

-The configuration file provides a way to edit both global and game-specific settings by using a text file containing configuration keywords and parameters.
+The configuration file provides a way to edit both global and game-specific settings.
+It is a text file containing configuration keywords and parameters.

-Settings are also accessible directly from :doc:`the Launcher <../using_scummvm/the_launcher>` .
-To edit global settings, click **Options**.
-To edit game-specific settings, highlight a game and then click **Edit Game**.
+Settings are also accessible directly from :doc:`the Launcher <../using_scummvm/the_launcher>`.
+See :doc:`../using_scummvm/how_to_settings`.

 Location
 ==========

 The configuration file saves to different default locations, depending on the platform.

 .. tabbed:: macOS